February 2019 marks the 10-year anniversary of the 2009 Victorian Bushfires.

-The anniversary is a time to reflect and remember the 173 people who died in the bushfires, to learn about many lives that were changed and how communities have rebuilt.
+The anniversary is a time to reflect and remember the 173 people who died in the bushfires, and to learn about how the fires changed the lives of so many, and how communities have rebuilt.

-Many Victorians still experience the effects of the bushfires and the severe heatwaves that occurred in early 2009.
+However, many Victorians still experience the effects of the bushfires and the severe heat waves that occurred in early 2009.

 Everyone’s journey through recovery is different and for many, recovery remains an ongoing challenge.